NerkaKiss/barbora-mobile-automation/README.md

 Potential improvements that would keep the suite responsible against a live app:

 - Publish selected Allure reports to GitHub Pages for portfolio review.
-- Add an architecture diagram for `TestBase`, `Driver`, screen objects, and reusable components.
-- Add a small local setup checklist for emulator creation and APK installation.
 - Add more explicit screen load markers where the app exposes stable accessibility identifiers.